JenKaiWang/SP-Lab-3/README.md

 Harmonic Mean : Particularly applicable for averaging rates, such as speed and density.

 Unused array capacity : Indicates the amount of space in the dynamic array that is not being used.

+I already test the .txt file when the values inside are empty or have some english words, the program output will all be zero.